5 Node.js Security Risks You Cannot Ignore

 Express is the most widely used web application framework for Node.js.
 However, Express was not designed with security in mind.
 Older versions of Express may be a serious security risk.
 You have to use only the up-to-date and maintained versions to ensure the security of applications.

 Helmet can help you protect Node.js and Express applications.
 Helmet is a collection of middleware functions that improve the security of HTTP headers.
-This includes prevention of man-in-the-middle attacks, cross-site scripting attacks, and enforcing secure server connections.
+This includes the prevention of man-in-the-middle attacks, cross-site scripting attacks, and enforcing secure server connections.

 Do you want to learn more about Express.js security?